"…an unforgettable journey of exploration, discovery and triumph."

 Australia

-Red earth and eucalyptus skies, the Australian leg strips everything back to raw endurance, running, and the relentless forward push.
+Red earth, flat land and clear skies—the Australian leg strips everything back to raw endurance, running, and the relentless forward push.

 Europe